 Signature:

 Name:

 (Print Legibly)

 Employee Title:

 Employee Business Phone:

-Date
+Date:

+FMBLOVERS, DETAIN A CODY OF THIS DOCUMENT FOR YOUR DECORDS.
+A CODVOCTING

-EMPLOYEES: RETAIN A COPY OF THIS DOCUMENT FOR YOUR RECORDS.
-A COPY OF THIS CERTIFICATION WILL BE MAINTAINED IN YOUR PERMANENT EMPLOYEE FILE.
+EMPLOYEES : RETAIN A COPY OF THIS DOCUMENT FOR YOUR RECORDS.
+A CERTIFICATION WILL BE MAINTAINED IN YOUR PERMANENT EMPLOYEE FILE.
+COPYOFIHIS

-INFORMATION REQUIRED BY THE COMPANY'S CODE OR THE SUPPLEMENTAL CODE.
+INFORMATION REQUIRED BY THE COMPANY'S CODE OR THE SUPPLEMEN ITAL CODE.

-List below any existing or potential conflicts of interest and any directorships, officerships, or other positions held in commercial firms or organizations that are not substantially or wholly owned by Geospace Technologies Corporation or one of its subsidiaries.
-You should list those positions even if you serve at the request of or with the permission of the Company, but you need not list positions held in charitable or community organizations or on residential cooperative boards whose activities do not conflict with the interest of your employer and which do not impose excessive demands on your time.
-Also, use the space below to identify any questions or comments you may have.
+List below any existing or potential conflicts of interest and any directorships, other positions held in commercial firms or organizations that are not substant owned by Geospace Technologies Corporation or one of its subsidiaries.
+You shoositions even if you serve at the request of or with the permission of the Compeed not list positions held in charitable or community organizations or cooperative boards whose activities do not conflict with the interest of your which do not impose excessive demands on your time.
+Also, use the space belong questions or comments you may have. cially or wholly ould list those ipany, but you on residential employer and

 PLEASE RETURN TO YOUR HUMAN RESOURCES DEPARTMENT.